Dallas DOL Doctors: Head & Brain Injuries

 We offer comprehensive consultations with a doctor who specializes in pain management.
-To schedule a consultation, or simply to ask a question or talk to a medical professional, please call us today.
+To schedule a consultation with our Dallas DOL doctors, or simply to ask a question or talk to a medical professional, please call us today.

 Types Of Traumatic Brain Injuries

-Brain injuries are one of the most serious types of injuries that the body can endure because it affects the central nervous system of the body: The organ that controls all other organs.
-Even the most mild forms of brain injuries can have serious, lasting consequences, while the most serious brain injuries can result in paralysis, coma, and death.
+Brain injuries are one of the most serious types that the body can endure because it affects the central nervous system of the body: The organ that controls all other organs.
+Even the mildest forms of brain injuries can have serious, lasting consequences, while the most serious brain injuries can result in paralysis, coma, and death.
 Below, let’s take a look at some of the common types of brain injury:

 - Diffuse axonal injuries.
 This is a serious traumatic brain injury that occurs when rotational forces affect the head, causing brain tissue to tear.
 The two most common causes of diffuse axonal injuries are Shaken Baby Syndrome and car accidents.
 This serious head injury causes the release of brain chemicals in addition to general damage to brain nerve tissue, which are two issues that result in a slew of emotional, behavioral, motor, and memory issues for the patient as he or she recovers.
 Mild cases of diffuse axonal injuries can lead to temporary damage and temporary health issues, while severe cases result in permanent brain damage, coma, or death.

 - Penetration injuries.
 While rare, penetration head injuries are also among the most serious.
 They occur when trauma results from an object penetrating the skull and brain, injuring nerve tissue and causing dangerous swelling.
-Penetration injuries can take place during a high-speed car accident, during a construction/industrial accident, or during an assault with a knife or firearm.
-As one might guess, these injuries need immediate medical attention and surgery, and almost always result in long-term health consequences that involve severe disability and require extensive rehabilitation.
+These can take place during a high-speed car accident, during a construction/industrial accident, or during an assault with a knife or firearm.
+As one might guess, they need immediate medical attention and surgery and almost always result in long-term health consequences that involve severe disability and require extensive rehabilitation.